ashesh-0/kaggle_competitions/README.md

     (0.7, 0.15, less stable)

 For lstm, it might make sense to keep dropout before lstm unit.
 Same dropout mask will be applied to all timestamps.

+There were some features whose distribution (mean, quantiles) was very different in test when compared with train.
+That being so, few of those features were removed. (version 54 kaggle)